The Employment Law Review: India

 i Requirements for registration

 The Personal Data Protection Bill 2019 (the PDP Bill), introduced by the government, envisages constitution of a Data Protection Authority of India (DPAI) for enforcement of its provisions.
-The PDP Bill is at an early stage and would have to pass various legislative stages to become a law.
+The PDP Bill is at an early stage and will have to pass various legislative stages to become a law.
 On 11 December 2019, the Lok Sabha (lower house of Parliament) referred the PDP Bill to a standing committee formulated for review.
-The committee's report is expected to be submitted during the coming year.
+On 22 November 2021, the committee finalised and adopted the draft PDP Bill, which was tabled before both houses of Parliament on 16 December 2021.
+However, the Bill received dissent notes from some opposition leaders.
+In light of this, further discussions are likely to take place in the next session of Parliament, which typically takes place in February.

 Under the IT Act and the IT Rules made thereunder, at present there is no requirement for a company to register itself with any data protection agency.
 However, under the PDP Bill, the DPAI may notify any data fiduciary (similar to a data controller), class of data fiduciary or certain media intermediaries, as a 'significant data fiduciary' based on certain factors provided in the PDP Bill.
 This significant data fiduciary would be required to register itself with the DPAI in the manner that may be specified by the applicable regulations.